Institute for Behavioral Genetics

 Seminar (Aging and Neurodevelopmental Disorders) | ||

-Developmental Psychopathology | ||
+Adult Psychopathology | ||

 Topics in Advanced Structural Equations Modeling | ||

-Seminar: Behavioral Genetics (Genetics of Substance Use Disorders) | ||
+Seminar: Behavioral Genetics (Genetics of Substance Use Disorders) NIDA trainees are required to take at least 1 of these courses | ||

 Seminar: Behavioral Genetics (Population Genetics in the Modern Genomics Era) | ||

-Total Credit Hours | 22 |
+Total Credit Hours | 23 |

 1 | Or other graduate-level course in statistics (of at least one semester) approved by the student's advisory committee. |

-NOTE: As some courses can only be taught every other year, it is each student's responsibility to take relevant courses when offered.
+Note: As some courses can only be taught every other year, it is each student's responsibility to take relevant courses when offered.
 Some equivalent courses may be offered at the Health Sciences Center or other venues.
 Course substitutions may be requested.

 Teaching Requirements